 During the last century, unprecedented development of the urban environment has strongly influenced urban transformation.
 Rapid urban expansion, densification (or, conversely, decline and abandonment), inappropriate modern interventions, gentrification, and changes in uses are occurring worldwide, directly affecting the preservation of historic urban environments.
-In response, the Getty Conservation Institute established its Historic Cities and Urban Settlements Initiative to enhance practices in the conservation and management of historic urban environments by identifying and addressing needs through a targeted program of research and dissemination, training, and education, as well as model field projects.
+In response, the Getty Conservation Institute established its to enhance practices in the conservation and management of historic urban environments by identifying and addressing needs through a targeted program of research and dissemination, training, and education, as well as model field projects.

 Between 2004 and 2009, the GCI contributed to the design and development of the scientific programs of the biannual world congresses of the Organization of World Heritage Cities (OWHC).
 These congresses brought together local government representatives, practitioners, and decision makers involved in the conservation and management of historic cities to engage with renowned specialists on topics related to the conservation of historic urban environments.3 They also provided an opportunity to identify concerns and needs and to hear the day-to-day experiences of local decision makers.